Most Common Home Buyer Questions

 How are Elika Buyer’s Agents Paid?

 Based on the Real Estate Board of New York, NYC’s sales commission is about 5-6%.
-Like all other real estate agents, Elika agents earn their living through this commission, which is paid at closing out of the sale proceeds.
+Like all other real estate agents, Elika agents earn their living through this commission, paid at closing out of the sale proceeds.
 This is then split 50/50 between the listing brokerage and the buyer’s brokerage.
 It’s an unavoidable part of any transaction and will still have to be paid even if you go without agent representation.

 If I buy a more expensive home, will you make more money?